diaspogift/identity_and_access_FSharp/README.md

 * Assign/Unassign them to/from roles
 * Handle their accesses statuses

+The project is an attempt to translate the original IAM DDD_Sample developed by Von Vernon in his book : Implementing Domain Driven Design.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.